Guna Yala: Economy

 The economy of Guna Yala is mainly agriculture, fishing, tourism, and handicraft production.

 Agriculture in Guna Yala is for subsistence purposes.
 Traditional products are bananas (now the Chinese banana), corn, and sugar cane.
 Coconuts are also produced as a source of income.

 The fishery is artisanal, usually using wire (line) or networks.
 Most fishing is for sale.
 The seafood is especially intended for sale, for which planes come daily to the islands.
 Sold are lobster, crab, squid, and octopus.

 The production of molas is the main activity of Guna women, and is for many families the principal source of income.

 There are tourist facilities in Guna Yala.
 Most are small hotels for ecotourism.
-Most of them are in the field of Carti, but there are also several in the township of Ailigandi.
+Most of them are in the field of Gardi, but there are also several in the township of Agligandi.

 Another source of income is remittances from relatives working in the cities of Panama and Colon.

 Customs and traditions

 Among the most important traditions of the Guna people there are:

-"Ico-inna", or "Feast of the Needle" in lack of a more accurate translation, is the feast of puberty where a young girl after her first menstruation participates in a party.
-The pubescent girl gets her septum pierced and a ring with coconut oil as an antiseptic is placed through it.
+"Iggo inna", or "Feast of the Needle" in lack of a more accurate translation, is the feast of puberty where a young girl after her first menstruation participates in a party.